postmanlabs/labs-docs/src/pages/docs/sending-requests/intro-to-collections.md

 ## Managing collections

 To add a folder to your collection, open its __...__ menu in __Collections__ on the left of Postman, and choose __Add Folder__.
-You can then add requests to the folder either by dragging them over it from inside the collection, or choosing __Add a request__ when empty / __Add Request__ from the __...__ menu.
+You can then add requests and examples to the folder either by dragging them over it from inside the collection, or choosing __Add a request__ when empty / __Add Request__ from the __...__ menu.

 <img alt="Add request to folder" src="https://assets.postman.com/postman-docs/folders-v8.jpg" width="350px"/>

-You can reorder the requests and folders inside a collection by clicking and dragging them.
+You can reorder the requests, folders, and examples inside a collection by clicking and dragging them.

 To delete a collection, in __Collections__ click __...__ and select __Delete__.